Gabriel Moreno Player Props: Diamondbacks vs. Angels

 Angels Pitching Rankings

-- The Angels have the 16th-ranked team ERA across all MLB pitching staffs (4.24).
+- The 9.1 strikeouts per nine innings put together by the Angels pitching staff ranks ninth in MLB.

-- The lefty's last time out came on Sunday against the Colorado Rockies, when he threw six innings, surrendering three earned runs while allowing four hits.
+- The Angels have a 4.21 team ERA that ranks 16th across all MLB pitching staffs.

-- In 14 games this season, the 33-year-old has amassed a 5.54 ERA and 7.2 strikeouts per nine innings, while allowing a batting average of .283 to opposing hitters.
+- The lefty's most recent time out came on Tuesday against the Chicago White Sox, when he tossed seven innings, surrendering one earned run while giving up two hits.

 © 2023 Data Skrive.
 All rights reserved.